-3.1.2 Underlying reasons for the position
+3.1.3 Underlying reasons for the position

 As explained in sections 1.2 and 1.3 above, FI believes that the maturity assumptions under Pillar 1 for banks that use the advanced approach to calculate capital requirements underestimate the risk and thus the capital requirements.
 The reason for this is that the actual maturity is normally longer than the maturity that is taken into account under Pillar 1.
-Longer actual maturities result in higher risk and thus greater capital requirements.
+While FI shares the views expressed by some of the consultative bodies that maturity, and most of the risks relating to maturity assumptions for individual banks, are defined in pillar 1.
+Having said this, it is still clear in FI's view that actual maturity is longer.

+Longer maturities generate higher risk.
+The ability of banks, in normal situations, not to renew or extend loans even in the event the borrower expects this does not, in FI's view, eliminate this additional risk and the higher capital requirement this gives rise to.
 As described in section 1.2.3, the underestimation of the capital requirements under Pillar 1 are proportionately larger for banks with low risk, especially Swedish banks, due to the construction of the risk weight formula.
 The maturity assumptions in Pillar 1 also introduce incentives for the banks to shorten the contracted maturity, regardless of the actual maturity and expectations of extensions.
-FI believes that such incentive effects are inappropriate since they can result in even larger differences between maturity assumptions that are used under Pillar 1 and actual maturities, and that the underestimation of the capital needs under Pillar 1 also becomes even more pronounced.
+In its supervisory activities FI has seen evidence that banks in certain situations have successively shortened their contractual maturities, which has had a certain limited but noticeable - impact on their capital requirements.
+FI believes that such incentive effects are inappropriate since they can result in even larger differences between maturity assumptions that are used under Pillar 1 and actual maturities, and that the underestimation of the capital needs under Pillar 1 thereby also becomes even more pronounced.

 Pillar 1 calculations also do not take inte account society's need for a stable credit supply and the risks that may arise if banks no longer are able to extend credits in such a manner that is in line with the borrower's reasonable expectations.
 Banks should face reasonably effective incentives to pursue long-term lending in order to decrease the risk that credit contractions during economic downturns become too sharp.
 The capital requirements should therefore also take into account the need for the banks to have sufficient capital to provide credit to customers over a long period of time and across reasonable economic cycles.
+The incentives to shorten contractual maturity, which advanced IRB provides, can also exacerbate the financial stability risks.